Assessments

 • WIDA ACCESS with accommodations (for details, refer to the current year WIDA ACCESS accommodations manual)

-• WIDA Alternate ACCESS for students with the most significant cognitive disabilities
+• WIDA Alternate ACCESS for students with significant cognitive disabilities receiving instruction based on the Extended Evidence Outcomes (EEO) of the Colorado Academic Standards

 Guidance